nivlab/opendata/source/_posts/bennett2021.md

 Publication(s): https://psyarxiv.com/vu2cw/
 Data repository: https://osf.io/egw5c/

-Data from N=120 participants on a compound generalization task with mood inductions and eye-tracking.
+Data for a study in which N=120 participants completed a novel compound generalization task with mood inductions and eye-tracking.